DebabrataBanik/article-preview-component-master/README.md

 ### What I learned

 Use of different css selectors and psuedo classes and elements to achieve the desired layout.
 Using nested css for psuedo elements.
-Also I used psuedo class ```:has()``` to target certain specific elements.

 ### Continued development